plausible/docs/docs/google-search-console-integration.md

 Look at your site’s "**Top Sources**" stats in your Plausible Analytics dashboard, click on "**Google**" in the referrers list, and you should see the keywords coming through.

-Note that "**Top Sources**" will only show keywords that have sent visitors to your site.
-We do not display keywords that have had impressions in Google's search results but no clicks to your site.

 <img alt="Google search query data in Plausible Analytics" src={useBaseUrl('img/google-search-query-referrers.png')} />

 ### I don't see Google search query data in my dashboard